Skip to content

 Skip the steps in this section to create a self-signed certificate resource.

-echo $INGRESS_HOST
+echo $NAI_UI_ENDPOINT

 10.x.x.216